JTeus/JTeus/README.md

-# 🔭 José Matheus
+# José Matheus

 #

 - Physics Engineer
 - MSc. in Space Geophysics
+- PhD in Space Geophysics in progress

 <!--